-- 1 1/8 Cups Canola Oil
+- 1 ⅛ Cups Canola Oil

-- 3 tsp Ground Cinnamon
+- 3 teaspoon Ground Cinnamon

-- 1 1/2 tsp Salt
+- 1 ½ teaspoon Salt

-- 3 tsp Baking Soda
+- 3 teaspoon Baking Soda

 - 3 Cups Flour

-- 2 (8 oz) packages Cream Cheese, softened
+- 16 oz Cream Cheese, softened 2 (8 oz) packages

-- 1/2 Cup Butter, softened
+- ½ Cup Butter, softened

-- 2 tsp Vanilla
+- 2 teaspoon Vanilla

 - 2 lb. bag Powdered Sugar

-Preheat the oven to 350 degrees.
-Spray three 9 inch cake pans with non-stick baking spray.
+- Preheat the oven to 350 degrees.
+Spray three 9-inch cake pans with non-stick baking spray.
 Set aside.

 - In a large mixing bowl, beat the eggs.
 Beat the sugar and oil into the eggs.

-Add the ground cinnamon, baking soda, and salt.
+- Add the ground cinnamon, baking soda, and salt.
 Mix well.

-Stir in the flour.
+- Stir in the flour.

-Pour in the baby carrots and stir until combined.
+- Pour in the baby carrots and stir until combined.

-Bake at 350 degrees for approximately 30-35 minutes.
-The tops should be lightly browned and a toothpick should come out clean.
+- Bake at 350 degrees for approximately 30-35 minutes.
+The tops should be lightly browned, and a toothpick should come out clean.

-Cool completely and remove from the pans.
+- Cool completely and remove from the pans.
 Chill the layers in the fridge for about 20 minutes for easier frosting.
 Prepare the frosting.

-Beat the cream cheese and butter together until very well blended.
+- Beat the cream cheese and butter together until very well blended.
 Add the vanilla.

-Slowly add the 2 pounds of powdered sugar until it has all been added and is well combined.
+- Slowly add the 2 pounds of powdered sugar until it has all been added and is well combined.

-Frost and assemble the cake layers.
+- Frost and assemble the cake layers.
 Chill the completed cake before serving for easier cutting.

-Store cake in the fridge.
+- Store the cake in the fridge.

 Have you tried this recipe?
 If so, leave me a rating above and a comment below!